Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 But, what If your salary increases?
 Can you insure that salary increase?

-Some Disability Insurance Policy Basics For Dental to summarize disability insurance basics for dental hygienists and dental assistantsHygienists And Dental Assistants
+Disability Insurance Policy Basics For Dental Hygienists And Dental Assistants

-There are several definitions and provisions you’ll need to understand about disability insurance to make an informed decision.
+There are several definitions and provisions you’ll need to understand about disability insurance to make an informed decision.to summarize disability insurance basics for dental hygienists and dental assistants

 First is the elimination period, or waiting period.
-This is like a deductible.

 For long-term disability insurance, you can go as low as 30 days for a waiting period.

 The second definition is the benefit period.
-The benefit period is the maximum time you receive your benefit for 1 claim.
-Disability benefit periods can be as low as 2 years and, with some carriers, as high as to age 67.
+The benefit period is the maximum time you receive your disability benefit for 1 claim.
+Disability benefit periods can be as low as two years and, with some carriers, as high as to age 67.
 The average disability lasts around 30 months.
 Therefore, a 5-year benefit period should be OK.

-Optional Disability Insurance Riders
+Optional Disability Insurance Riders For Dental Hygienists and Dental Assistants

 Riders customize your policy.
 Like a car, the more customization, the higher the cost.

 You can add optional disability insurance riders at an additional cost to your policy to best fit your needs and budget.
-Some popular rider options for dental hygienists and dental assistants include:
+I am neither for nor against these riders.
+However, a few things to remember:

 Activities of Daily Living Rider: This rider pays an additional benefit if you can’t perform two or more of the activities of daily living.
 Additionally, it will pay if you are cognitively impaired.